James-S-Santangelo/paper-rcourse/paper.md

 We found that this combination of clear lesson outlines, coding submodules, interleaved exercises, and summative assignments gave each lecture a predictable structure.
-It also assures that lesson objectives were both covered and conveyed effectively in order for students to complete both the exercises and assignments.
+It also ensured that lesson objectives were both covered and conveyed effectively in order for students to complete both the exercises and assignments.